-- 46. To register you will need to submit a self-assessment of how you have given due regard to relevant guidance about how to comply with consumer protection law. - 47.
-By 'self-assessment' we mean your own evaluation of how your organisation satisfies the condition, why you have reached this conclusion and the evidence you are using to make this assessment.
-A suggested template is provided at Annex D. - 48.
-You also need to submit a copy of the contract(s) you use, or plan to use, in relation to the provision of academic services to students. - 49.
-By 'relevant guidance' we mean the CMA's publication 'UK higher education providers: Advice on consumer protection law'.
-17 If you have used guidance other than that published by the CMA, you will need to show how this is appropriate. - 50.
-You may find it helpful to take account of the compliance checklists in the CMA guidance when producing your self-assessment.
+- 46. By 'self-assessment' we mean your own evaluation of how your organisation satisfies the condition, why you have reached this conclusion and the evidence you are using to make this assessment.
+A suggested template is provided at Annex D.19 - 47.
+You also need to submit a copy of the contract(s) you use, or plan to use, in relation to the provision of academic services to students. - 48.
+By 'relevant guidance' we mean the CMA's publication 'UK higher education providers: Advice on consumer protection law'.20 If you have used guidance other than that published by the CMA, you will need to show how this is appropriate. - 49.
+You may find it helpful to take account of the compliance checklists21 in the CMA guidance when producing your self-assessment.
 Completion of the checklists does not in itself constitute a self-assessment, and these should not be submitted as evidence.